 Joint submission to the Ontario Securities Commission regarding a proposal to expand retail investor access to private equity

 CAMP and SCP made a joint submission to the Ontario Securities Commission detailing deep concerns about proposals related to expanding retail investor access to private equity funds.
-Both organizations are focused, among other matters, on educating Canadians and our policymakers about the risks associated with buyout private-equity funds and the harms they can cause.
+The submission details the risks associated with buyout private-equity funds and the harms they can cause to communities and our broader economy.

 February 7, 2025